Discord Monetization: Revenue, Fees, and Setup

 How much can you earn from Discord monetization?

-Discord server earnings range from a few hundred dollars to over $50K per month.
+Discord server earnings range from a few hundred to over $50K per month.
 Small servers with 200-500 paying members earn $500-$5K monthly.
-Trading and finance servers charging $50-200 per member can hit $10K-$100K.
+Trading and finance servers charging $50-200 per member hit $10K-$100K.
 After Discord’s 10% cut plus processing fees, effective take-home is roughly 84% on desktop.

 What percentage does Discord take from server subscriptions?